 • Preheat oven to 350 degrees F and line 9″ x 5″ loaf pan with parchment paper or spray with cooking spray.
 Set aside.

 • In a large bowl, mash bananas with a fork.
-Add egg, oil, maple syrup, vanilla extract, cinnamon, baking powder, baking soda, salt and whisk until everything is dissolved well.
-Sometimes if baking soda and powder have lumps, it takes a minute to let them sit and then whisk again.
+Add zucchini, egg, oil, maple syrup, vanilla extract, cinnamon, baking powder, baking soda and salt.
+Whisk well – sometimes if baking soda and baking powder have lumps, it takes a minute to let them sit and then whisk again.

 • Remove from the oven, let cool in a loaf pan for 10 minutes and then transfer onto the cooling rack to cool more.
 Cut with serrated knife into 12 slices and enjoy.